|

 of the First Morning."
 It sounded like an edict from God, and

 from their perspective: It was!
-As they remaining
+As each of the eleven

 144. "There